MaryNydegger/486-SemesterProject/README.md

 * *Preprocessing*: Cleaning, tokenization, and feature extraction from textual data.
 * *Model Building*: Training and evaluating machone learning models for sentiment classification.
 * *Evaluation*: Assessing model perforamnce using accuracy and other relevant metrics.

-* The *workflow* follos this process: data loading and preprocessing, exploratory data analysis, model selection and training, evaluation and results, and then fine tune things for better performance.
+* The *workflow* follows this process: data loading and preprocessing, exploratory data analysis, model selection and training, evaluation and results, and then fine tune things for better performance.

 ## Results
-* *Naive Bayes*: Validation Accuracy - 85%, Test Accuracy - 84%
+* *Naive Bayes*: Validation Accuracy - 0.8524, Test Accuracy - 0.8406
-* *Logistic Regression*: Validation Accuracy - XX%, Test Accuracy - XX%
+* *Logistic Regression*: Validation Accuracy - 0.8764, Hyperparamter Tuning Validation Accuracy - 0.8764, Best Score - 0.8807
-* *SVM*: Validation Accuracy - XX%, Test Accuracy - XX%
+* *Random Forest*: Validation Accuracy - 0.8376, Hyperparameter Tuning Validation Accuracy - 0.8444, Best Score - 0.8807
+* *AdaBoost Ensemble Method*: Accuracy - 0.8362
+* *Voting Classifier Ensemble Method*: Accuracy - .7844

 ### Conclusion
-* *Insights*:
-* *Areas for further improvement and refinement*:
+* *Insights*: Logistic Regression accuracy remained consistent between hyperparameter tuning and no tuning, whereas Random Forest accuracy slightly improved with the hyperparameter tuning.
+But the logistic regression model performed better and had a higher accuracy than random forest.
+Feature importance analysis reveladed key features contributing to model predictions.
+The AdaBoost method performed better than voting classifier in terms of accuracy.
+* *Areas for further improvement and refinement*: I want to collect additional data from webscraping to improve model performance and findings.
+I want to experiment with more advanced sentiment analysis techniques to try to yield better insights.
+I also want to explore more ensemble methods.

 ##### Sourcing
 * *Dataset source*: [https://ai.stanford.edu/~amaas/data/sentiment/]